GTDev87/themostgreg-site/frontend/src/content/projects/canvs/index.md

 ---
 title: Canvs
-categories: ["nodejs", "javascript", "ruby on rails"]
+categories: ["NodeJS", "AngularJS", "Data Science"]
 cover: canvs.jpg
 images: ["canvs.jpg"]

 ---

 Tech lead at Canvs.
+My role was a technical jack of all trades.
+I did everything from implementing on the machine learning algorithms, api creation to implementing frontend logic in AngularJS.